LHCO2020/homepage/README.md

 For setting up, developing, and validating your methods, we provide background events and a benchmark signal model.
 You can download these from [this page](https://doi.org/10.5281/zenodo.2629072).
 To help get you started, we have also prepared [simple python scripts](https://github.com/lhcolympics2020/parsingscripts) to read in the data and do some basic processing.
 The page describing the R&D phase of the challenge can be found [here](RnD.md).

 Please do not hesitate to ask questions: we will use the [ML4Jets slack channel](https://join.slack.com/t/ml4jets/shared_invite/enQtNDc4MjAzODE0NDIyLTU0MGIxNmZlY2E4MzY2YzEwNGI2MGI5MzJmMzEwODVjYWY4MDFhMzcyODYyMDViZTY4MTg2MWM2N2Y1YjBhOWM) to discuss technical questions related to this challenge.

-Please also sign up for the mailing list at lhc-olympics@cern.ch for infrequent announcements and communications.
+You are also encouraged to sign up for the mailing list at lhc-olympics@cern.ch for infrequent announcements and communications.

 Good luck!